crshmk/react-ts/README.md

 This is a way to organize a React app with context for state management.
-If you can swim without a type jacket it might interest you.

 ---